alkabach/deploy_wireguard/README.md

 # deploy_wireguard
-Script to deploy wireguard server to any machine on Ubuntu from scratch
+Script to deploy wireguard server to Ubuntu 22 version from scratch

 One line command